Skip to main content

 • Edible rose petals: These will be boiled down to make the syrup.

-• Cane sugar: Use your favourite sweetener, but I’ve been really loving the flavour the cane sugar gives lately.
+• Cane sugar: Use your favourite sweetener, but I’ve been really loving the flavor the cane sugar gives lately.
 This will sweeten our simple rose syrup.

 • Water: As needed.